fde-capu/ft_transcendence/docs/checklist.md

 [ ] On match history, choosing the exibition game mode does not filter properly.
     ...This behavior has been exploited to always show all games histories (no need to select the game mode).
 	...So, TODO would really be: [ ] Refactor GET /game/history for no need of using params {'mode': this.mode}.
-[ ] Invitation to Match sometimes does not create the room.
 [ ] Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 [ ] Check all "localhost" mentions, make it configService;
-[ ] Main menu is behind avatars...
+[X] Main menu is behind avatars... (solved)
 [X] Re-check layout of chat options screen.
 Fixed identification by url.
 [X] Some page refreshment cancels profile edition.
 (Implemented ProfileCompoenent.editing:boolean.)
 [ ] ^ Maybe this happens also in chat-options.
 [X] Profile was buggy when accessing directly through the URL.
 [X] Invitation has broken during the process and was cleared.
-[ ] Need longer time fot game room expiration, because of invites.
+[ ] Need longer time fot game room expiration, because of invites:
+		Invitation to Match sometimes does not create the room.
 ... [ ] Or -- make the invite only create the room when accepted.